CoreMedia/ckeditor-plugins/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "\U00002B50 Feature request"
-about: Suggest an idea for this project
+about: Suggest a new idea.
 title: ''
-labels: enhancement
+labels: type:feature
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**

-A clear and concise description of what the issue is.
-Ex.
-I'm always frustrated when [...]

-**What do you want to achieve with this feature?**
+## 📝 Describe Suggested Feature

+### 🥅 What is Your Goal to Achieve?

-Understanding the purpose may help us, identifying alternatives, if the actual feature request cannot be fulfilled.
+_Understanding the purpose may help us, identifying alternatives, if the actual feature request cannot be fulfilled._

-**Describe the solution you'd like**

-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**

-A clear and concise description of any alternative solutions or features you've considered.

-**Environment (please complete the following information):**

-Provide environmental information if applicable for the feature request.
+### 💡 What is Your Suggestion to Address/Reach This Goal?

+_You have an idea how to reach the goal?
+Please tell us!_

+## 📃 Environment

- - OS: [e.g. iOS]
+* OS: [e.g. iOS, Windows, Linux]
- - Browser: [e.g. chrome, safari]
+* Browser: [e.g. Chrome, Safari, Firefox]
- - Browser Version: [e.g. 22]
+* Browser Version: [e.g. 100.0]
+* CKEditor Version: [e.g. 35.0.0]
- - Plugins Version: [e.g. 4.0.1]
+* CoreMedia's CKEditor Plugins Version: [e.g. 9.0.0]

-**Additional context**

-Add any other context or screenshots about the feature request here.
+* Installed CKEditor Plugins: …

+---

+If you'd like to see this feature implemented, add a 👍 reaction to this post.